I love any excuse to have a party and celebrate a special occasion. Mother’s Day is Sunday. A time to honor and celebrate your Mother.

 While it is a great day and a wonderful opportunity to make your Mom feel special, it can be a hard day if your Mom has passed away.
 It’s a reminder of the loss you feel and carry with you everyday.

-This is the eighteenth year I’ve celebrated Mother’s Day without my Mom.
+This is the nineteenth year I’ve celebrated Mother’s Day without my Mom.

 Time does help, and it gets easier as the years pass by, but it doesn’t change the fact that she isn’t here.
 The pain and sadness feel more heightened on days like Mother’s day and remind me of what I lost.
 What she lost.